Recycling at Home

 - Phone books.

-- Wrapping paper – no foil or glitter, no tissue paper.
+- No shredded paper, wrapping paper or tissue paper.

 - Shampoo, soap and lotion bottles.